cschech/CBSD/README.md

 Keeping all link-reordering as a purely-mathematical segment-shuffling operation on a reference kernel binary and the discarding of the link kit concept entirely is desirable as a a complete alternative if polymorphic kernels are what is wanted.
 OpenBSD's stance on firmware blobs is ironic because the link kit is in-effect a firmware blob representing OpenBSD, and reorder_kernel is effectively a weak implementation of a single-level store, so the security analysis that Paul Karger applied to Multics now applies to OpenBSD.

 OpenBSD's historical focus on isolation from attacks from outside the system neglects attacks from below or inside, which require a focus on both system and data integrity.
 IBM holds extensive patents in this area (automatic tagging of programs and data when they are added to the system, etc.).
 Security through obscurity and Unix's obfuscated build process is not helpful when it comes to a system that is widely-deployed on a range of critical infrastructure.
-A safe design is crucial.
+A safe design is crucial, as well as careful study of prior work.

+Cf. John Rushby, "The Design and Verification of Secure Systems," Eighth ACM Symposium on Operating System Principles, pp. 12-21, Asilomar, CA, December 1981.
+(ACM Operating Systems Review, Vol. 15, No. 5).

 # clang build process
 I have extracted the compilation phase and linking phase to make them not depend on BSD make as a proof of concept of how to start to move away from provided components, but a working GCC build is needed for full diverse compilation to eliminate the root-of-trust problem concerning the machine code in the OpenBSD releases.